-No thoroughfare combines the many facets of NOLA quite like iconic Bourbon Street, which runs through the heart of the French Quarter.
-Historic homes, stunning theaters, and boisterous bars line up along this narrow passageway just waiting for you to explore them.
+No thoroughfare embodies the narrative and magic of New Orleans quite like iconic Bourbon Street, which runs through the heart of the French Quarter.
+Historic homes, stunning theaters, and boisterous bars line up along this narrow passageway just waiting for you to explore.
 Beyond the fabulous parties and bold cuisine, you’ll find a city rich in history and culture—Spanish, French, Native American, and African influences weave through town like French lace.
 Book your Bourbon Street hotel today and become part of the beauty in the Big Easy.

-As you embark on this multicultural city, you may be asking the age-old question: What’s the difference between Cajun and Creole cuisine and where can I find some?
+As you embark on this multicultural adventure, you may be asking the age-old question: What’s the difference between Cajun and Creole cuisine and where can I find some?
 First of all, locals tell us the difference lies in the inclusion of one key ingredient.
 Creole cuisine showcases more tomato-based recipes than Cajun fare.
 That’s a broad generalization, but it’s certainly a delicious one, wherever you dip your spoon on the spectrum.
 When the time comes to taste your way through New Orleans, there’s no better place to start than the French Quarter.
-In addition to the local French-Creole restaurants, like iconic Antoine’s Restaurant, you’ll find some chic cocktail bars—perfect for a relaxing night cap or a rollicking pub crawl.
+In addition to the local French-Creole restaurants, like historic Galatoire’s Restaurant, you’ll find some commendable cocktail bars—perfect for a relaxing night cap or a rollicking pub crawl.

-From the legendary nightlife to the twists and turns of history, New Orleans is truly a city unto itself.
-Even the roads are landmarks.
+All the tall tales about NOLA are true, traveler.
+Even the roads are legends.
 Book hotels near Bourbon Street with Travelocity and save with our price-matching guarantee.
 We’ll offer or match the best price available, and you can use that extra time and money to plan and splurge on a wickedly wonderful getaway in New Orleans.